bosagora/agora/README.md

 - `agora.utils`: Contains utilities that don't fit in other packages, such as a custom tracing GC, Tracy integration, `TxBuilder`...

 Additionally, Agora's dependencies live in [`submodules`](submodules/) and are managed via `git submodule`.
-Of those submodules, are few are internally managed libraries (`crypto`, `serialization`, ...), and some may be forks of externally managed libraries (either because the library is unmaintained or because specific tweaks were needed).
+Of those submodules, few are internally managed libraries (`crypto`, `serialization`, ...), and some may be forks of externally managed libraries (either because the library is unmaintained or because specific tweaks were needed).
 A [README](submodules/README.md) provides more details.